Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: Introduction

-To this end, the UAV-enabled grassland restoration problem is decomposed into a two stages optimization problem, which consists of the trajectory design stage and the restoration areas allocation stage.
-Consider the dependence between the two stages, we propose a cooperative optimization method based on the heuristic algorithm and population-based incremental learning (PBIL) \cite{baluja1994population}, called CHAPBIL, to solve simultaneously trajectory design and restoration areas allocation.
-To be specific, a heuristic algorithm with \emph{2-opt}, \emph{or-opt}, \emph{swap}, and \emph{inversion} operators is developed to tackle the UAV trajectory design.
-At the same time, a PBIL incorporated with a maximum-residual-energy-based local search (MRELS) strategy is explored to solve the restoration areas allocation.
-Different from solving two stages separately, the two stages of this work are optimized simultaneously by the cooperative optimization method based on the heuristic algorithm and PBIL with MRELS strategy under the same constraint conditions.
+To this end, the maximization of restoration areas is decomposed into a two stages optimization problem, which consists of the trajectory design stage and the restoration areas allocation stage.
+Consider the dependence between the two stages, we propose a cooperative optimization method based on the efficient heuristic algorithm and the variant of population-based incremental learning (PBIL) \cite{baluja1994population}, called CHAPBILM, to solve simultaneously trajectory design and restoration areas allocation.
+To be specific, the efficient heuristic algorithm with move operators is developed to tackle the UAV trajectory design.
+At the same time, the variant of PBIL incorporated with a novel maximum-residual-energy-based local search (MRELS) strategy is explored to solve the restoration areas allocation.
+Different from solving two stages separately, the two stages of this work are optimized simultaneously by the cooperative optimization method based on the heuristic algorithm and the variant of PBIL with MRELS strategy under the same constraint conditions.
 In this way, the dependency between the UAV trajectory design and the restoration areas allocation can be fully considered.
+The effectiveness of the formulated model and the proposed CHAPBIL algorithm in this work is evaluated through simulation studies under different scenarios.